 Freelance scams are an unfortunate part of life as a freelancer.

-These scams seek to take advantage of writers and other freelancers for various purposes.
-Some scams are designed to provide the scammer with free work, which they’ll obtain from trusting writers after asking for a trial period or promising a payment that never comes.
+These scams seek to take advantage of freelancers for various purposes.
+Some are designed to provide the scammer with free work, which they’ll get by asking for a trial period or promising a payment that never comes.
+Other typical freelancer job scams are simply a front to steal your identity.

 1. They contact you out of the blue